-The fee ($199) provides you with a school-wide license for one full year.
+Subscription provides a school/organization-wide license for one full year.

-Any teacher at your school can open a private account and get full support.
+Any teacher at subscribing school/organization can open a private account.

 Includes curriculum, video, resources, instructor support, and parent engagement tools.

-If you purchase the full program within 12 months, this fee will be deducted from purchase.
+If the full program is purchased within 12 months, fee is credited towards purchase.

 We accept secure credit card payments (Pay Pal, Stripe) via this site.